flutter-webrtc/callkeep/README.md

 Callkeep acts as an intermediate between your call system (RTC, VOIP...) and the user, offering a native calling interface for handling your app calls.

-This allows you (for example) answering calls when your device is locked even if your app is killed.
+This allows you (for example) to answer calls when your device is locked even if your app is killed.

 ## Initial setup

 Basic configuration.
-In Android a popup is displayed before start requesting some permissions for working properly.
+In Android a popup is displayed before starting requesting some permissions to work properly.

 ```dart
 final callSetup = <String, dynamic>{